Sbt07/Breast_Cancer_Analysis/README.md

-# Breast_Cancer_Analysis

-Certainly!
-Here's a README file for your provided code:

----

 # Breast Cancer Classification using Logistic Regression

 This project uses the Breast Cancer Wisconsin (Diagnostic) dataset to build a machine learning model for classifying breast tumors as benign or malignant.
 We use logistic regression as the classification algorithm.